winniebahati/STRIDE-Replication/README.md

      |
      |--- src/                             Source code
      |
-     |--- documentation/                   Further structured documentation of the replication package content
+     |--- documentation/                   Material used to carry out the expriment
      |
-     |--- data/                            Data used
+     |--- data/                            Sample data submitted by students